scheuchzer/scheuchzer.github.com/_posts/2013-10-01-jee-connecting-to-the-outside-world-with-resource-adapters.md

 layout: post
 title: "JEE: Connecting to the outside world with JCA connectors - Part 1"
 description: "Thoughts about configuration and how to make it simpler by using JCA connectors"
-category: Java
+category: JEE
-tags: [JEE, JCA, Connector, Resource Adapter]
+tags: [JEE, JCA, Connector, Resource Adapter, Configuration]
 ---
 {% include JB/setup %}

 In most JEE projects I came across so far there were issues with the configuration.
 The handling is somehow cumbersome and error-prone.
 Feeding changes to all configuration files for all testing environments is not my favorite work.